-substituting Eq. ($\!\!$~\ref{eq:curvature_cont2}) into Eq. ($\!\!$~\ref{eq:w_mean_square_cur_cont_expanded}) and performing the resulting integrals gives,
+substituting Eq. ($\!\!$~\ref{eq:curvature_cont2}) into Eq. ($\!\!$~\ref{eq:w_mean_square_cur_cont_prev}) and performing the resulting integrals gives,

 The first term is the mean square curvature of the edges in the image plane if the edges in the z-plane have no curvature.
 The second term simply states that the original mean square curvature of the edges is scaled by a factor of $1\/|f_{1}(p)|^2$.
 The third term is a coupling between the original curvature of the edges and the transformation $f(z)$.
 To get a better understanding of the third term let us label it as $\widetilde{Q_3}$.
 It can be written as,

 Since $\kappa (\phi)$ is an arbitrary function which exists over the interval $0 \leq \phi < 2\pi$, it is natural to express it in terms of a Fourier series, so that,